 Bees & Trees:

-First and foremost, be sure to check the label of any brand you purchase to make sure it has either a UMF rating or the actual amount of MG (methylglyoxal) on the label.
+First and foremost, be sure to check the label of any brand you purchase to make sure it has the actual amount of MG (methylglyoxal) on the label.
 I am not a doctor and don’t have medical training, so any advice I give is based on personal experience or anecdotes from others.
 Typically, I suggest taking 2-3 teaspoons of honey per day for gut issues - I would eat it right off the spoon.
-If you are switching to Bees & Trees brand, I would try the 520+ activity honey (15+ UMF equivalent) if you are dealing with a specific issue.
-But if cost is an issue, our 320+ activity honey (11+ UMF equivalent) is a solid medium activity honey and still has good potency.
+If you are switching to Bees & Trees brand, I would try the 550+ MG activity honey if you are dealing with a specific issue.
+But if cost is an issue, our 350+ MG activity honey is a solid medium activity honey and still has good potency.

 Thank you for the feedback on our site, we work hard to inform and educate our consumers about the benefits of Manuka honey and how to identify if a jar is properly labeled.
 I hope this information is helpful.

 “The greatest medicine of all is to teach people how not to need it.”

 This quote by Hippocrates is what guides today’s communication.
 A strong immune system is the best defense against the threats to good health.
 And so, we offer resources you can use from your home.

 You can watch, learn, and be inspired right from the comfort of your own home with these channels and podcasts dedicated to sharing informative and actionable content to help you live a healthy, well-thy life.